 1920s Cloche Crochet Hat - Worsted weight yarn (plus your J hook) makes a standard crochet hat.
 Whether you're after a cloche design, like this 1920s beauty, or a crochet beanie, this is your best bet for a warm winter design.

 L Crochet Hook Size Patterns

-> Bulky yarn, also known as chunky, craft or rug yarn, is thick and plush and makes some super cozy accessories.
+Bulky yarn, also known as chunky, craft or rug yarn, is thick and plush and makes some super cozy accessories, and the L/11 (UK 0, 8.0mm) hook is perfect for that.
 Because it's thick it also works up quickly.
 Check out more of our L crochet hook patterns here.

-> K Crochet Hook Size Patterns
+K Crochet Hook Size Patterns